 “My sound is like a Colorado sunset, dipped in whiskey and then dropped on the tracks of the F train,” he says.
 And those aren’t even lyrics.

 Saliman is conversationally cool and witty, and his music is much the same.
 A performer unlike any other, his set is sure to be loaded with quality songs with affecting melodies, and maybe even “a growl or two.”
 He is not only a singer/songwriter, but a performer, and his approach can vary from raucous to melancholy, depending on the heart of each song."

-The Breakups: Most bands end with a breakup, but indie pop band, the breakups, started that way.
+Most bands end with a breakup, but indie pop band, the breakups, started that way.
 The year was 2007, and Jake Gideon had just been dumped by his long-time girlfriend.
 As if that wasn't emotionally traumatic enough, the co-founding member of Gideon's previous band made a sudden decision to move to Virginia after they had played only one show.

 The way Gideon saw it, there were two options: crawl under a rock and never reemerge, or form the band he'd always wanted and call it the breakups to poke fun at the woeful circumstances that surrounded the group's inception.
 After filling out the lineup with PHil Shrut on drums, James Williams on keyboards, Nik Ahistam on guitar, and Tim Lee on bass, the band played its first show at the Fake Gallery in Silver Lake on July 12th, 2007.

 It was a fruitful time for the east-side music scene in L.A., and before long the breakups were gigging consistently at venues like Spaceland, The Echo, Silverlake Lounge, Mr. T's Bowl, and Pehrspace, allying themselves with several like-minded bands along the way.
 It was a tight-knit community of talented musicians and artists who all supported each other by attending shows, trading records, juggling band members, and encouraging each other with a little friendly competition.